 Step 1 – Not before 29th March

 Social contact restrictions will be eased to allow the rule of 6 to meet outside.
 Organised outdoor sport and leisure facilities and outdoor parent and child groups (up to 15 people) will be allowed but no events will be able to take place during this time.

 Most outdoor attractions will reopen but wider social contact rules and COVID-secure guidance will still apply in all settings.
 Event pilots are due to take place during this step and any lessons identified at these pilots will most likely influence events due to take place in step 3 or 4.

 In all sectors COVID-secure guidance will remain in place and businesses may not cater for groups bigger than the legal limits.

 The government will also allow some larger performances and sporting events in indoor venues with a capacity of 1,000 people or half full (whichever is a lower number, and in outdoor venues with a capacity of 4,000 people of half-full (whichever is a lower number).

-Before step 4 takes place no earlier than 21st June, the government hopes to be in a position to remove all legal limits on social contact.
+Step 4 takes place no earlier than 19th July, the government hopes to be in a position to remove all legal limits on social contact.